Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ### constructor() {: #infinity.ui.vec2.constructor_function .doc-function}

-Creates a new vec2 object with the specified x and y values.
+Creates a new vec2 object with the specified `x` and `y` values.
+The parameters can be omitted altogether to create the object with `x` and `y` set to 0.

 Signature:
 ```typescript